dplascenciap/FS1000-_petStore/README.md

 - https://www.figma.com/file/0LwdD8MHOU9qYsYBQZbwv6/Pet-Store---eCommerce?node-id=0%3A1

 This website should be displayed in a PC. a tablet, and a mobile screen.
-The following breakouts will be used:
+The following breakpoints will be used:
 - Desktop: 1920px - 1268px
 - Tablet : 834px - 1194px
 - Phone  : 390px - 844px